Cunnilingus: General views

 Cultural views on giving or receiving cunnilingus range from aversion to high regard.
 It has been considered taboo, or discouraged, in many cultures and parts of the world.
-In Chinese Taoism, cunnilingus is revered as a spiritually-fulfilling practice that is believed to enhance longevity.
+In Taoism, cunnilingus is revered as a spiritually fulfilling practice that is believed to enhance longevity.

 In modern Western culture, oral sex is widely practiced among adolescents and adults.
 Laws of some jurisdictions regard cunnilingus as penetrative sex for the purposes of sexual offenses with regard to the act, but most countries do not have laws which ban the practice, in contrast to anal sex or extramarital sex.

 People give various reasons for their dislike or reluctance to perform cunnilingus, or having cunnilingus performed on them.
 Some regard cunnilingus and other forms of oral sex as unnatural because the practices do not result in reproduction.
 Some cultures attach symbolism to different parts of the body, leading some people to believe that cunnilingus is ritually unclean or humiliating.

 While commonly believed that lesbian sexual practices involve cunnilingus for all women who have sex with women, some lesbian or bisexual women dislike cunnilingus due to not liking the experience or due to psychological or social factors, such as regarding it as unclean.
 Other lesbian or bisexual women believe that it is a necessity or largely defines lesbian sexual activity.
 Lesbian couples are more likely to consider a woman's dislike of cunnilingus as a problem than heterosexual couples are, and it is common for them to seek therapy to overcome inhibitions regarding it.

-Oral sex is also commonly used as a means of preserving virginity, especially among heterosexual pairings; this is sometimes termed technical virginity (which additionally includes anal sex, mutual masturbation and other non-penetrative sex acts, but excludes penile-vaginal sex).
+Oral sex is also commonly used as a means of preserving virginity, especially among heterosexual pairings; this is sometimes termed technical virginity (which additionally includes anal sex, manual sex and other non-penetrative sex acts, but excludes penile-vaginal sex).
 The concept of "technical virginity" or sexual abstinence through oral sex is particularly popular among teenagers.
 By contrast, lesbian pairings commonly consider oral sex or fingering as resulting in virginity loss, though definitions of virginity loss vary among lesbians as well.

 Taoism

 Cunnilingus is accorded a revered place in Taoism.
-This is because the practice was believed to achieve longevity, by preventing the loss of semen, vaginal and other bodily liquids, whose loss is believed to bring about a corresponding loss of vitality.
-Conversely, by either semen retention or ingesting the secretions from the vagina, a person can conserve and increase their ch'i, or original vital breath.
+This is because the practice was believed to achieve longevity, by preventing the loss of semen, whose loss is believed to bring about a corresponding loss of vitality.
+Conversely, by either semen retention or ingesting the secretions from the vagina, a person can conserve and increase their qi, or original vital breath.

-According to Philip Rawson (in Paz, p.
-97), these half-poetic, half-medicinal metaphors explain the popularity of cunnilingus among people: "The practice was an excellent method of imbibing the precious feminine fluid" (Paz, p.
-97).
-But the Taoist ideal is not just about the male's being enriched by female secretions; the female also benefits from her communion with the male, a feature that has led sinologist Kristofer Schipper to denounce the ancient handbooks on the "Art of the Bedroom" as embracing a "kind of glorified male vampirism" that is not truly Taoist at all.
+According to Philip Rawson, these half-poetic, half-medicinal metaphors explain the popularity of cunnilingus among people: "The practice was an excellent method of imbibing the precious feminine fluid".
+However, these notions entail a lack of actual interest in pleasing the female partner and an effort to benefit at her expense, which has led sinologist Kristofer Schipper to denounce the ancient handbooks on the "Art of the Bedroom" as embracing a "kind of glorified male vampirism" that is not truly Taoist at all.